chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 Implementation
 ______________

-The streamer inception model is implemented in :file:`$DISCHARGE_HOME/Physics/StreamerInception` as
+The streamer inception model is implemented in :file:`$DISCHARGE_HOME/Physics/DischargeInception` as

 .. code-block:: c++

    template <typename P, typename F, typename C>
-   class StreamerInceptionStepper : public TimeStepper
+   class DischargeInceptionStepper : public TimeStepper

 The template complexity is due to flexibility in what solver implementations we use.
 The following solvers are used within the model: